cnluokun/cnluokun.github.io/_posts/2014-12-12-rtsetse-intro.md

 African sleeping sickness is a serious disease caused by a trypanosome parasite transmitted by tsetse flies.
 Tsetse flies are themselves interesting as they feed entirely on blood, don't have aquatic larvae and females produce a small number of larvae one at a time.
 Three common options for controlling tsetse flies and the disease are aerial spraying, treating cattle with insecticides and putting out small baited traps (somewhat like a handkerchief).

 Glyn Vale and [Steve Torr](http://www.lstmed.ac.uk/research/departments/staff-profiles/steve-torr/) are leading researchers in the development of baits for controlling tsetse flies.
 Over the past 10 years they have developed a series of Excel based [decision tools](http://www.tsetse.org/tools/index.html) for tsetse control.
+Now the Bill & Melinda Gates Foundation are funding the update of one of these tools.

 I was tasked with creating a spatial, age and sex structured simulation of tsetse fly populations in R based upon [Hat-trick](http://www.tsetse.org/trick/index.html), the most recent and detailed of these Excel tools.
 Hat-Trick consists of around 10 Excel workbooks linked by VBA code.
 Some workbooks have tens of worksheets and the longest sheet has 20,000 rows.
 Hat-trick steps the user through a series of detailed modelling steps with plenty of documentation.
 The amount of detail inevitably makes the model very complicated.
 The aim of developing the replacement in R was to develop something that was more robust, transparent and reproducible.

-My task was to develop both a core simulation and a user-interface.

-In tackling
+We decided to split the task in two.

+1. Population simulation
+2. User interface(s)

+###1.
+Population simulation - rtsetse

+The tsetse population simulation is being developed as a series of modular functions grouped into an R package called *rtsetse*.
+There are, for example, separate functions for births, deaths and movement.
+Population simulations are run by other, longer functions that call e.g. births, deaths and movement.
+This modular design allows the program to follow the mechanisms represented in the existing Excel model while allowing alternative representations to be incorporated at a later date.
+The source code for [rtsetse is on Github](https://github.com/AndySouth/rtsetse).

+### 2. User interface(s) - shinytse

+User interfaces for the simulation are being developed in the wonderful shiny.